jgray13/Animated-Clock/README.md

 # Animated-Clock
 An animated clock made using HTML, CSS and javaSript.

-Set and format the current date and time with javaScript.
-Display as a clock using CSS for styling.
+The current date and time is set and formatted with javaScript.
+This is displayed as a digital clock using CSS for styling.

-Animate the clock so it bounces around the screen with CSS animation.
+The clock is animated so it bounces around the screen with CSS animation.

-Style the background with CSS using linear gradient.
+The background is styled with CSS using linear gradient.